Sign up to receive latest insights & updates in technology, AI & data analytics, data science, & innovations from Polestar Analytics.

 4. Failure to recognize how consumer segments respond to pricing

 Text BoxThis is the biggest elephant in the room: the overreliance on historical pricing models.
-Sure, looking back at past performance has its merits, but the real problem arises when companies cling to these outdated strategies and fail to adapt to current consumer preferences.
-This rigid mindset can lead to missed opportunities, especially when it comes to recognizing that different consumer segments have varying levels of price sensitivity.
-For instance, loyal customers might be willing to pay a premium for their go-to brand, while more budget-conscious shoppers could easily turn away if prices rise too much.
+Yes, gazing back at history does have its advantages, but the actual issue comes when companies refuse to let go of such historical strategies and do not continue to evolve with changing consumer tastes.
+This stagnation can result in lost opportunities, particularly when it comes to grasping that various consumer segments possess differential price sensitivity.
+For example, brand loyal customers may be willing to pay an extra premium for their favorite brand, but budget-conscious buyers may very easily be driven away if prices increase too far.

 Now that you know what can go wrong, the natural next step is to think of how to make it right.
 You must be wondering what the winning Price Pack Architecture would consist of.
 So, to make it easier for you - Here are the 7 steps we've observed in the successful PPA implementation.

 Now obviously enough nobody relies solely on their intuition or guesswork anymore (We are not in 1800s).
 All companies utilize data in some form to inform their decisions.
-However, the key differentiator lies in the implementation process.
-While many organizations collect and analyze data for Price Pack Architecture (PPA), the effectiveness of their strategies often hinges on how well they integrate this data into actionable insights.
-Here's what you need to do:
+But the differentiator is really the process of implementation.
+While most organizations gather and analyse data for Price Pack Architecture (PPA), the success of their strategy depends on how well they can turn this data into actionable intelligence.
+Here's what you must do:

 Stage | Key Activity | Key Consideration |